 They come in many shapes and forms.
 They may be integrated within a school or TAFE; or they may be a ‘stand alone’ annex or independent school

-Whether students are referred to the program or choose to enrol themselves, these initiatives combine offering a ‘second chance’ with being a ‘top choice’
+Whether students are referred to the program or choose to enrol themselves, these initiatives combine offering a ‘top choice’ – offering pathways to fulfilling potential

 Every year Flexible and Inclusive education programs support over 70,000 young people across Australia to learn